kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 open fun aliased(alias: String): Table<E> { ... }
 ```

 Obviously, according to the signature of the `aliased` function, the return value's type of `Employees.aliased("emp")` at line 3 should be `Table<E>`, and the type of the variable `mgr` at line 4 is also `Table<E>`.
-Then, the `emp.managerId eq mrg.id` at line 8 is clearly incorrect now, because properties `id` and `managerId` are defined in the `Employees` object, and the two aliased table objects are type of `Table<E>` instead of `Employees`.
+Then, the `emp.managerId eq mrg.id` at line 8 is clearly incorrect now because properties `id` and `managerId` are defined in the `Employees` object, and the two aliased table objects are typed of `Table<E>` instead of `Employees`.

-Limited to the Kotlin language, although the `Table.aliased` function can create a copied table object with a specific alias, it's return type cannot be the same as the caller's type but only `Table<E>`.
-Here we define `Employees` table by a object keyword, because the keyword defines a singleton object, it's not possible for Ktorm to create a new object of type `Employees`.
+Limited to the Kotlin language, although the `Table.aliased` can create a copied table object with a specific alias, it's return type cannot be the same as the caller's type but only `Table<E>`.
+Here we define the `Employees` table by an object keyword, and because the keyword defines a singleton object, it's not possible for Ktorm to create a new object of type `Employees`.

 To use self joining normally, we recommended that **if we need to use table aliases, please don't define tables as Kotlin's singleton objects, please use classes instead, and override the `aliased` function to return the same type as the concrete table classes:**